UttamkiniH/Git-Workshop/README.md

 ***
 ### :point_right: Step 2

-In the top Right corner of this page you can see the **Fork symbol :fork_and_knife:** click on that and it will create a copy of code :page_facing_up: to your github Repository :pushpin:
+In the top Right corner of this page you can see the and **Fork symbol :fork_and_knife:** click on that and it will create a copy of code :page_facing_up: to your github Repository :pushpin:

 ***